Biggest Little 4th of July Parade

 That summer was the year of gas shortages and people were requested not to travel on the Fourth of July.
 The idea was to have a parade and Fourth of July celebration right in Mikana.
 Local businesses were consulted and the enthusiasm spread.
-Jeanne Wolff came up with the name of the parade, saying, "If we are going to have a parade, let's have the biggest little parade in the world."
+Jean Wolff came up with the name of the parade, saying, "If we are going to have a parade, let's have the biggest little parade in the world."
 She worked very hard on publicity, (even trying to get into the Guinness Book Of World Records).

 In the next few years, Elsie Bartels invested her own money to have parade buttons made, and the rest of the group agonized over whether they could sell enough buttons to return her investment.
 They did.
 Now the buttons are a guaranteed seller.
 Many people have button collections that go all the way back to the beginning of the parade.
 There is now a collection of all the parade buttons displayed in the Cedar Lake Town Hall, created and donated by Howard and Emily Helfert.

-Some of the highlights of the parade have been: Jeanne Wolff dressed as the Statue of Liberty, the Lombardo family as swamp monsters, and Bob Quillen's outhouse.
+Some of the highlights of the parade have been: Jean Wolff dressed as the Statue of Liberty, the Lombardo family as swamp monsters, and Bob Quillen's outhouse.
 Joyce Jarzyna was our Drum Majorette for many years of the parade, leading "Joyce's Jewels" a group of local ladies singing patriotic songs.
 Our youngest participant was Tom Plahn, pulled in a wagon dressed as a clown, and our oldest is George Dana of Sarona, who came for many years impressively dressed as Uncle Sam: looking as if he just stepped off a recruiting poster!
 We have also had Minutemen, a Chinese Dragon from Long Lake, and Cathy Hatfield as Lady Godiva.
 Yes, she was clothed!

 Each year we honor a special person(s) as the Fourth of July Parade Marshall(s), recognizing their contributions to the community.